This website is best viewed using the vertical display on your mobile device.

 Adult Rheumatoid Arthritis (RA)

-ORENCIA is used to reduce signs and symptoms of moderate to severe Rheumatoid Arthritis in adults 18 years and older.
+ORENCIA is used to reduce signs and symptoms of moderate to severe Rheumatoid Arthritis (RA) in adults 18 years and older.
 Taking ORENCIA may prevent further damage to your bones and joints, and may help your ability to perform daily activities.
 ORENCIA may help those who are not getting the results they need with other medicines for RA.

-Polyarticular Juvenile Idiopathic Arthritis (pJIA)
+Polyarticular Juvenile Idiopathic Arthritis (pJIA):

 ORENCIA is used to reduce signs and symptoms of moderate to severe polyarticular JIA in patients 2 years of age and older.
 ORENCIA may be used alone or with methotrexate (MTX).

-Adult Psoriatic Arthritis (PsA)
+Psoriatic Arthritis (PsA)

 ORENCIA should not be used with other strong medicines that affect the immune system, such as bDMARDs and JAK inhibitors.